 How is Pitocin administered – through an IV or a shot

-Pitocin can be given either through the IV or as a shot (most often in in the leg).
+Pitocin can be given either through the IV or as a shot (most often in the leg).
 When Pitocin is given in these ways, it can cause the uterus to contract more regularly and intensely than it would naturally.
 This can help to speed up labor.

 My friend Crystal came on the podcast to chat about her induction without an epidural:

 SO many people wonder how the whole process will work.
-Which is why I love this class.
+This is why I love this class.
 It has a whole chapter on what to expect during an induction that eases SO many fears!

 What are the side effects of Pitocin?